status-im/nim-async-channels/README.md

 - Copies: In `refc`, items are deep-copied by the underlying `Channel` while holding a lock.
 Keep messages small or pass handles to off-channel buffers.
-- open/close: open allocates signaling resources (can fail), close must be called once the channel is drained and no tasks are waiting.
+- Memory: Memory usage grows when producers outpace consumers - make sure to bound your producers
 - Chronos-only wakeups: `AsyncChannel` can wake `chronos`-managed threads/tasks.
   It cannot wake non-`chronos` threads — use plain `Channel` for that direction.
 - GC compatibility: the channel works with `refc` and `orc` but your payload may
   not: prefer manually managed memory and off-channel buffers.
-- Internals: Wraps a Nim `Channel[T]` and uses `chronos`' `ThreadSignalPtr` to wake the consumer event loop.
+- Internals: Wraps a Nim `Channel[T]` and uses `chronos`' `callSoon` to wake the consumer event loop.
 - Sender can be any thread (chronos or not), receiver must be chronos event loop